carbonplan/research/articles/protocol-review-survey/index.md

     to lowest priority.
   </TableCaption>
 </Figure>
 The degree of consensus around prioritizing accounting and quantification approach review was striking.
-Taking a different view on the data presented above, all but four stakeholders ranked "Accounting approach" in the top two, and all but nine stakeholders listed "Quantification approach" in the top two.
-As one buyer put it, “I tend to find a lot of past efforts (e.g. ICVCM and the like) have tended to focus on governance and procedure more than scientific accuracy, which I think is the more important issue for an emerging field like durable CDR.”
-Or as one supplier noted, “The most urgent issue is that different protocols and different technology pathways are subject to different boundary conditions which can result in very different removals -subsequently creating a convoluted climate impact.”
+Taking a different view on the data presented above, all but four stakeholders (92%) ranked "Accounting approach" in the top two, and all but nine stakeholders (65%) listed "Quantification approach" in the top two.
+As one Buyer put it, “I tend to find a lot of past efforts (e.g., ICVCM and the like) have tended to focus on governance and procedure more than scientific accuracy, which I think is the more important issue for an emerging field like durable CDR.”
+And as one supplier noted, “The most urgent issue is that different protocols and different technology pathways are subject to different boundary conditions which can result in very different removals -subsequently creating a convoluted climate impact.”

 Despite this high-level consensus, we observed some underlying nuance around what kinds of questions should be prioritized within these categories.
 Some stakeholders indicated they wanted protocol review in these categories to focus on elements that are already broadly well-understood.
-For example, one Standard-setter said, “I bias towards the categories where consistency is needed, rather than innovation.”
+For example, one Standard-Setter said, “I bias towards the categories where consistency is needed, rather than innovation.”
 Other stakeholders emphasized the importance of reviewing dimensions of a protocol that involve open scientific questions or subjective decisions.
 As one Buyer put it, “The most critical components that need review are those that are prone to subjective design or sampling decisions…”

 ### 03 — Stakeholders expressed diverging views about the preferred outputs of a protocol and what those outputs could enable.

 When asked what the primary utility of a protocol review would be, stakeholders referenced a number of potential functions.
-Many stakeholders expressed the desire for a watchdog function, establishing a “quality floor” to ensure that every protocol meets a minimum standard, preventing a race to the bottom.
+Many stakeholders expressed the desire for a watchdog function, establishing a “quality floor” to ensure that every protocol meets a minimum standard, and preventing a race to the bottom.
 Several stakeholders who were interested in this role expressed an expectation that protocols will continue to proliferate.
 They raised the concern that there will be an increasing danger of protocol shopping, making it hard for suppliers who are doing the right thing to compete.
 For example, one CDR supplier said, “I fear CDR pathways (particularly open system ones) following the race to the bottom we have seen in REDD+ and soil carbon if we are not very careful.”

 Another commonly mentioned role for protocol review was enhancing trust in the industry and enabling new demand.
-In this role, stakeholders emphasized the possibility to provide a general assurance of quality control and a shortcut to help decision-makers, such as buyers or policy-makers, make better decisions.
+In this role, stakeholders emphasized the possibility to provide a general assurance of quality control and a shortcut for decision-makers, such as buyers or policy-makers, to make better decisions.
 However, multiple stakeholders expressed concerns that unless deliberately executed, a novel protocol review effort could cause more confusion than it resolves.
 As one ecosystem actor explained, “[T]here are a number of efforts to improve the credibility of the CDR market at the moment and buyers/policymakers are often responding to dozens of new "validators".
 I think any near-term protocol review would need to be done by a credible source that ensures it rises above the rest.”

 Additional roles mentioned included helping CDR suppliers identify what protocols to use, facilitating learning and consensus building, facilitating protocol updates, standardizing language and concepts, and providing a model for similar efforts in other fields like methane removal.

 While these roles are not all necessarily mutually exclusive, optimizing a protocol review process for any one of them is likely to involve trade-offs for the others.
 This was, perhaps, reflected in the divergence around the ideal scope of a protocol review and the preferred structure of its outputs.

-Stakeholders were split when asked if they would prefer novel protocol review efforts to prioritize pathway-specific issues (e.g. modeling standards for enhanced rock weathering) versus cross-cutting issues that apply across multiple pathways (e.g. lifecycle assessment boundaries).
-Stakeholders also diverged on the preferred output of a protocol review – structured information vs. unambiguous pass/fail judgements – though the majority indicated a preference for structured information that enables individual actors to make their own judgement (Table 6).
+Stakeholders were split when asked if they would prefer novel protocol review efforts to prioritize pathway-specific issues (e.g., modeling standards for enhanced rock weathering) versus cross-cutting issues that apply across multiple pathways (e.g., lifecycle assessment boundaries).
+Stakeholders also diverged on the preferred output of a protocol review – structured information versus unambiguous pass/fail judgements – though the majority indicated a preference for structured information that enables individual actors to make their own judgement (Table 6).

 <Figure>
   <PerspectiveTable